 Jeremiah 29:7 – “…seek the peace and prosperity of the city to which I have carried you into exile.
 Pray to the Lord for it, because if it prospers, you too will prosper.”

 South Lansing Christian Church will be participating in I Love My City on Sunday, April 30.
-This will be our second year joining with other churches and faith-based, not-for-profit organizations throughout Lansing for one simple purpose: to bless our city.
+This will be our third year joining with other churches and faith-based, not-for-profit organizations throughout Lansing for one simple purpose: to bless our city.

 We plan to come together on Sunday morning from 10:00 - 10:30 for a time of worship, communion, and a devotional thought, before disbursing throughout the city to impact our friends and neighbors.
 Kid's City will not be open that Sunday; this is a family activity in which you work alongside your kids, modeling what it means to serve your community.